While I was planning my trip to Lviv, nightlife was definitely a high priority for me.

 Born in Lviv in 1836, Leopold von Sacher-Masoch was a writer, journalist and professor who was an advocate for women’s rights and worked against local anti-semitism, as well as writing history books about his homeland, Galacia.

-However, despite making his sexual proclivities so public, he wasn’t impressed when Austrian psychiatrist Richard Freiherr von Krafft-Ebing coined the term ‘masochism’ in his book, Psychopathia Sexualis, naming Sacher-Masoch as the inspiration.
+However, despite making his proclivities so public, he wasn’t impressed when Austrian psychiatrist Richard Freiherr von Krafft-Ebing coined the term ‘masochism,’ naming Sacher-Masoch as the inspiration, so I am not surely sure how he would feel about Masoch Cafe being dedicated to his – ahem – preferences!

 Venus in Furs

-Whilst in Lviv, my friend Nadia and I went to Masoch Cafe a couple of times, and we weren’t disappointed.
+Whilst there, my friend Nadia and I wanted to make the most of nightlife and restaurants in Lviv, and so we went to Masoch Cafe a couple of times.

-Outside Masoch Cafe is a statue of Leopold von Sacher-Masoch (you can actually put your hand inside his pocket and feel his willy inside – something that parents were encouraging their kids to do while they laughed hystrically and took pictures), and apparently it is the only statue of him in the world!
+Outside Masoch Cafe is a statue of Leopold von Sacher-Masoch (you can actually put your hand inside his pocket and feel something rude inside – something that parents were encouraging their kids to do while they laughed hysterically and took pictures), and apparently it is the only statue of him in the world!

 ‘Is this is?‘ we thought.

-I couldn’t believe that this was all there was to Masoch Cafe, and so I went off to investigate, startled as a handsome waiter with a flogger spanked me as I walked by.
+I couldn’t believe that this was all there was to Masoch Cafe, and so I went off to investigate, startled as a handsome waiter with a flogger spanked me as I walked by (in a very PG way!).

 Heading towards a winding red staircase leading down into a basement, my heart began to quicken.